Great Lakes Aircraft Company: Aerobatic planes

-As the years went by, the original Cirrus engine installation was replaced by Warner radials, inline Menascos or Fairchild-Rangers, and horizontally-opposed Lycomings, Franklins, or Continentals.
+As the years went by, the original Cirrus engine installation was replaced by Warner radials, inline Menascos or Fairchild-Rangers, and horizontally opposed Lycomings, Franklins, or Continentals.
 Tex Rankin, a stunt pilot of the 1930s and 1940s, made the Great Lakes Sport Trainer famous.
 He had one specially modified and installed a 150 hp supercharged Menasco engine.
 It was painted red, white and blue with his name upright on one side, and upside down in the other, so folks would know who he was when he flew by upside down.
 Tex's airplane is being restored by the Oregon Aviation Museum.

 For about 30 years, until the late 1960s, the Great Lakes Sport Trainer was the top American-made acro plane.
 Other pilots who made the Great Lakes reputation famous were: Hal Krier, Hank Kennedy, Bob "Tiger" Nance, Lindsay Parsons, Dorothy Hester, Betty Skelton, Charley Hillard, and Frank Price.
 The first United States entry in a world aerobatics contest was a Great Lakes biplane that Frank Price of Texas took to Eastern Europe in 1960.

 Re-establishment of the company

-During the 1960s Harvey Swack of Cleveland, Ohio, obtained the rights to the Sport Trainer design and all the factory drawings for it.
+During the 1960s, Harvey Swack of Cleveland, Ohio, obtained the rights to the Sport Trainer design and all the factory drawings for it.
 Harvey then sold plans to homebuilders until 1990, when he sold off the plans business to Steen Aero Lab of Palm Bay, Florida.
-There have been a great number homebuilt Great Lakes Sport Trainers built over the years, which kept interest in this old biplane alive.
+There have been a great number of homebuilt Great Lakes Sport Trainers built over the years, which kept interest in this old biplane alive.

-In 1973 Doug Champlin brought the Great Lakes back into production in Oklahoma.
+In 1973, Doug Champlin brought the Great Lakes back into production in Oklahoma.
 The general design was not changed much.
 The fuselage was strengthened by using thicker walled tubing, and the engines used were 150 or 180 hp Lycomings.
 The wings utilized Douglas Fir in place of Sitka Spruce, and on some models, additional ailerons were added to the top wing.
 137 airframes were produced.
 Doug Champlin also built one Turbine powered Great Lakes 2T.
 With 420 hp (310 kW), it was quite a show stopper.

-In 1978 Dean Franklin bought Champlin's interest in Great Lakes and the factory, inventory and several airframes in various stages of completion were moved to Eastman, Georgia.
+In 1978, Dean Franklin bought Champlin's interest in Great Lakes and the factory, inventory and several airframes in various stages of completion were moved to Eastman, Georgia.
 Franklin completed the in process airframes and then built serial numbers 1001 through 1010.
 Franklin still owns serial number 1001.
-Franklin sold Great Lakes to a group in New England and they went out of business in 1983.
+Franklin sold Great Lakes to a group in New England, and they went out of business in 1983.

 In 2000, John Duncan of Palmer Lake, Colorado, bought the Great Lakes Sport Trainer type certificate and tooling.
-In 2006 Duncan announced his plan to bring the Sport Trainer back into production once again.
+In 2006, Duncan announced his plan to bring the Sport Trainer back into production once again.
 When he gets 10 airplane orders, the factory will begin production.
-Duncan's company today is called The Great Lakes Aircraft Company LLC.
+Duncan's company today is called The Great Lakes Aircraft Company, LLC.